Revised

 Regional Horticulture Specialist

 The ruby-throated hummingbird (Archilochus colubris) is one of several species of hummingbird that frequent North America (Figure 1).
-The rufous hummingbird (Selasphorus rufus) and few other western species are casual migrants that can be seen in the western half of Missouri during late summer and fall, but the ruby-throat is the species most commonly observed across the state.
+The rufous hummingbird (Selasphorus rufus) and few other western species are casual migrants that can be seen in the western half of Missouri during late summer and fall, but the ruby-throated is the species most commonly observed across the state.
 Hummingbirds are neotropical migrants, which means they spend winters in Mexico and Central and South America but nest in more temperate climates.

 Hummingbirds are the smallest native bird in North America at only 3-1/2 inches long and a weight of less than 1/4 of an ounce.
 The rapid movement of their wings creates a humming sound, and they average 55 wing strokes per second.
 For their size, hummingbirds consume great amounts of high-calorie foods to sustain their high metabolism.